paarsar/trilogytest/README.md

-This Project was created for the Coding Project at Trulio
+This Project was created for the Coding Project at Trilogy